 When someone such as Helen experiences domestic abuse, their children can be impacted as well.
 The following is a domestic violence story that looks at how both of Helen’s children saw their mother being abused and were affected in different ways.
 Through accessing critical domestic violence resources, Safe Horizon helped Helen and her children get through the tough times.

 Helen’s son was only three years old when he witnessed the abuse.
 Helen noticed that her son had also become aggressive.
 The domestic violence just seemed normal to the young boy and so he began assuming that it was okay for men to hit women.
 When the police would come to the home, he would even go to his father’s side.

 Helen’s daughter, who was older, reacted differently.
 She experienced depression and became fearful when people raised their voices around her.

 Helen’s Domestic Violence Story

 Helen, a single mother, was raising her daughter when she met her now ex-husband.
 “When I first went out with him, he made me feel incredibly close very quickly,” she explains.
 First, they lived together, then got married and had a son.
-“In the beginning of our relationship, he wanted to control everything — where I was going, who I was speaking with.
+“At the beginning of our relationship, he wanted to control everything — where I was going, who I was speaking with.
 Then the physical abuse started.
 He would hold me and hit my hand, or he would push me.”